dilmillano/modeling_routes_CESED/README.md

 ﻿# Modeling Routes CESED

+## Citation

+If you use this modeling framework in your research, please cite:

+**Aguilar-Gomez, S., Millan-Orduz, D., Marín-Llanes, L., & Vélez, M. A. (Year).
+Advancing interdisciplinary science for modeling drug trafficking routes.** [Journal/Conference details]

+## Ethical and Security Notice

+For ethical and security reasons related to the sensitive nature of cocaine trafficking data, the original seizure datasets and the resulting modeled routes cannot be publicly shared.
+Only the modeling framework and its documentation are provided to ensure reproducibility of the methodology.

+## Contact Information

+**Corresponding Authors:**
+- **Sandra Aguilar-Gomez**
+  E-mail: saguilargomez@tec.mx

+- **Diana Millan-Orduz**
+  E-mail: d.millanorduz@uniandes.edu.co

+## Overview

 This repository contains R scripts for analyzing cocaine trafficking routes and seizure patterns in Colombia and neighboring countries.
 The analysis focuses on spatial modeling of drug trafficking routes using least-cost path analysis and resistance surface modeling.

-## Overview

 The project analyzes cocaine cultivation clusters, seizure patterns, and models optimal trafficking routes using geographic information systems (GIS) and spatial analysis techniques.
 The analysis covers the period 2017-2022 and includes data from Colombia, Ecuador, Peru, Brazil, and Venezuela.